-Since 1996, the diminutive genius has been the personification of Barcelona football club.
+From 1996 to 2018, the diminutive genius was a personification of Barcelona football club.

-And yet, when a Catalan derby is played at the Estadi Cornella-El Prat, Espanyol fans stand up and applaud when Iniesta’s name is read out over the speakers.
+And yet, when a Catalan derby was played at the Estadi Cornella-El Prat, Espanyol fans stood and applauded when Iniesta’s name was read out over the speakers.

 115 goalless minutes have been played in Johannesburg and nerves are jangling.